Macronutrients in Health and Disease

 Simple vs. Complex Carbohydrate

 The term simple carbohydrate refers to monosaccharides and disaccharides.
-Common monosaccharides include glucose and fructose, while common disaccharides include sucrose.
+Common monosaccharides include glucose and fructose, while common disaccharides include sucrose and lactose.
 Figure 1, Figure 2, and Figure 3 represent the chemical structures of glucose, fructose, and sucrose.
 Foods high in simple carbohydrate include fruit, table sugar, and milk.

 Figure 1: Glucose (monosaccharide)